By Madeline Bocaro

 This is truly one of Yoko’s proudest moments.
 It’s great to see her so happy.
 Her conceptual One Woman Show from 44 years ago is now a reality!
 (And so is her once imaginary light tower in Iceland for John!!)

 I had the chance to congratulate Yoko, and got a hug from my favorite person in the universe!
 Walking through the exhibit behind her, I was curious as to what she would do when she passed by Painting to be Stepped on.
 Curiously, she walked around it!
-(I recalled her notes about Isamu Noguchi stepping on the original painting at her Chamber’s Street loft in 1961 with a pair of elegant Zohri slippers!)
+(I remember her notes about Isamu Noguchi stepping on the original painting at her first exhibition at George Maciunas’ AG Gallery in 1961 wearing a pair of elegant Zohri slippers!)

 A DJ played Yoko music all night in the lobby!